 How to Start a Real Estate Transaction Coordinator Business

-There are currently over 6,000 transaction coordinators in the U.S. If you’re thinking about starting your own business as a transaction coordinator, you’re up against some tough competition.
+There are currently over 6,030 transaction coordinators in the U.S. So, if you’re thinking about starting your own business as a real estate transaction coordinator, you’re up against some tough competition.

 However, the services you would provide as a real estate transaction coordinator—or TC for short—are in high demand.
-These services are increasingly key to successful and on-time closings.
+These services are increasingly key to closing deals successfully and on time.

 In fact, 98% of real estate agents who use a coordinator close more transactions per month than those who don’t.